BunnyBlit/Blather/content/bouncing-balls.md

     if state.y_pos <= 0 and state.y_vel < 0:
         # collision detection?
 What's that?
 Everyone knows the ground is at position 0 :)
         # hills, like birds, are not real
-        # anyway, we be jumpin if we hit the ground and we still have negative velocity (so we'd go more into the ground.
+        # anyway, we be jumpin if we hit the "ground" and we still have negative velocity
         return True
     else:
         # otherwise keep flowing